nawarian/The-PHP-Website/source/_posts_en/1-real-life-tdd-with-php.blade.md

 {
   "@context": "https://schema.org",
   "@type": "TechArticle",
-  "headline": "Real Life Test-Driven Development with PHP", "description": "In this publication I explain how I approach Test-Driven Development while using PHP.
+  "headline": "Test-Driven Development with PHP by example", "description": "This is how I approach Test-Driven Development (TDD) with PHP.
 The main focus is on the feedback loop tdd provides and which tools are suitable to bring us there when programming PHP.", "image": [
     "{{ $page->getBaseUrl() }}/assets/images/1-test.jpg"
    ],
   "datePublished": "2019-11-03T00:00:00+08:00",
-  "dateModified": "2019-11-03T00:00:00+08:00",
+  "dateModified": "2020-02-17T00:00:00+08:00",
   "author": {
     "@type": "Person",
     "name": "Nawarian Níckolas Da Silva"